dhee-tree/Team-19/README.md

 ## Getting Started
 This guide assumes you are familiar with PHP web development environments (such as XAMMP) and have cloned/copied the repository to one.
 You will also need access to a MySQL server and [Composer](https://getcomposer.org/download/).

-- The [.github](./.github) folder is not neccessary for WoodLess to be functional.
+- The [.github](./.github) folder is not necessary for WoodLess to be functional.

 ### Environment Setup
 The file .env declares the app environment, so it is important to set this up first.